 Focus on customers

-Establish high visibility through online and offline activities
+Establish initial visibility through online and offline activities

-Position your brand with useful and targeted content
+Position your brand with convincing messages and useful and targeted content